ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 # Managing HyTrust CloudControl
 {: #managinghtcc}

-To manage the HyTrust CloudControl service (HTCC), access the HTCC WebGUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTCC console from the vSphere Web Client.
+To manage the HyTrust CloudControl service (HTCC), access the HTCC WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HTCC console from the vSphere Web Client.

 ## Accessing the HyTrust CloudControl WebGUI from the IBM Cloud for VMware Solutions console
 {: #managinghtcc-accessing-webgui}